Number-Block/minecraft-bds-image-display-from-url/README.md

 This program and others are not optimized.
 It may be vulnerable, so it is recommended not to let untrusted players operate it.

-Copyright is waived, so feel free to make improved programs
+Copyright is waived, so feel free to make improved programs.